b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### GUENTHER, H. ###

+* Guenther, Herbert V. (1974, 1971, 1963).
+'The Life and Teaching of Naropa: Translated from the Original Tibetan with Philosophical Commentary Based on the Oral Transmission'.
+Second imprint.
+(NB: First published by the Clarendon Press, Oxford, 1963.
+First issued as an Oxford University Press paperback in 1971.).
+Oxford, England, U.K.: Oxford University Press.

+**Purport:**<br>
+...

-* Guenther, Herbert (ed., trans. & annot.)
+* Guenther, Herbert V. (ed., trans. & annot.)
 (1996).
 'Longchenpa's The Full-Fledged Khyung-Chen \[Garuda] Bird \[Tibetan: ཁྱུང་ཆེན་གཤོག་རྫོགས ; EWTS: khyung chen gshog rdzogs]: An Essay in Freedom as the Dynamics of Being'.
 Tokyo, Japan: The International Institute for Buddhist Studies of ICABS (The International College for Advanced Buddhist Studies).
 ISBN 4906267385.

 **Purport:**<br>
 ...